Wondering how to play UNO? You’re in the right place.

 This card simply skips the next player’s turn.

-A draw 2 card forces the next player to pick up 2 cards and makes them skip their turn.
-Since the aim of the game is to get rid of all of your cards, playing a +2 card can be a clever strategy to prevent your opponent from winning.
+A draw 2 card forces the next player to pick up two cards and makes them skip their turn.
+Since the game aim is to get rid of all of your cards, playing a +2 card can be a clever strategy to prevent your opponent from winning.

 The wild card has all 4 card colours on it and allows a player to pick which colour they want the round to move on with.
 After playing a wild card, you should say aloud which colour you want the play to change to.
-You are allowed to pick the same colour as the current card if you’re looking to get rid of your wild card.
-If you’re holding a lot of cards in one particular colour, the wild card can help you to get rid of these.
+You can pick the same colour as the current card to eliminate your wild card.
+If you’re holding many cards in one particular colour, the wild card can help you to get rid of these.

 Wild card draw 4

-Similar to the standard wild card, playing this card means that you can dictate which colour should be played next.
-The difference, however, with this card is that the next player must pick up 4 cards from the draw pile and miss their turn.
+Like the standard wild card, playing this card means you can dictate which colour should be played next.
+The difference, however, with this card is that the next player must pick up four cards from the draw pile and miss their turn.

 You might be surprised to hear that there are only certain circumstances when this card can be played.
-You can only play the draw 4 wild card when you don’t have a card in your hand that matches the colour of the card on the discard pile.
+You can only play the draw four wild cards when you don’t have a card in your hand that matches the card's colour on the discard pile.

-If the player who has to pick up 4 cards wants to, they can challenge you if they suspect you’ve played the card illegally.
-With this, you have to show your hand to the player who has accused you and if they are correct with their suspicion you must draw 4 cards.
-If, however, they are incorrect, then the challenger must draw the 4 cards plus 2 additional cards.
+If the player who has to pick up four cards wants to, they can challenge you if they suspect you’ve played the card illegally.
+With this, you must show your hand to the player who has accused you and if they are correct in their suspicion you must draw four cards.
+If they are incorrect, the challenger must draw the four cards plus two additional cards.

 4. How to win UNO

-When you find you only have one card remaining in your hand, you must say ‘UNO’ aloud before play moves to the next player.
-If you don’t say UNO in time and another player catches you, you must pick up 4 cards from the draw pile.
-On the other hand, if you do not get caught before the next player makes their move then you do not have to draw extra cards.
+When you only have one card, you must say ‘UNO’ aloud before the play moves to the next player.
+If you don’t say UNO in time and another player catches you, you must pick up four cards from the draw pile.
+On the other hand, if you do not get caught before the next player makes their move you do not have to draw extra cards.

 Once a player has placed their last card they have won this round!
 It’s time to score…